booboo-at-gluga-de/TLS4Developers_Workshop/exercises/A6/README.md

     ```

 ## Conclusion
 Establishing an application that exposes its endpoints over HTTPS is remarkably easy in Spring Boot; all we have to do is point the relevant property to the keystore it is supposed to load key material from and tell it the passwords for the keystore itself and for the certificate's private key.
-Configuring HTTPS redirects is also rather easy, and we can use built-in libraries to assert fine-grained control over what should be redirected to an HTTPS-enabled port and what communication, on the other hand, is alright to go over plain HTTP.
+Configuring HTTPS redirects is also rather easy, and we can use built-in libraries to assert fine-grained control over what should be redirected to an HTTPS-enabled port and what communication is alright to go over plain HTTP.